 See the Men's Macro Puff See the Women's Macro Puff

 Patagonia’s Micro Puff became an immediate hit in the synthetic jacket world by attempting to mimic the lofty warmth and packability of down in a weather-resistant package.
-For 2019, the brand has released the Macro Puff, which shares the same intention but sees a major boost in warmth over its lighter-weight sibling.
-After testing the Macro Puff throughout a crisp fall in the mountains of central Washington State, we think Patagonia nailed the jacket’s warmth-to-weight ratio and puffy-like feel, but it still falls short of true down in a few key areas.
-Below we break down the Macro Puff’s warmth, weather resistance, weight, durability, fit, and more.
-To see how it stacks up to the competition, see our article on the best synthetic jackets.
+Last year, the brand released their follow-up Macro Puff, which shares the same intention but sees a major boost in warmth over its lighter-weight sibling.
+After testing the Macro Puff throughout a chilly fall in the mountains of central Washington state, we think Patagonia nailed the jacket’s warmth-to-weight ratio and puffy-like feel, but it still falls short of true down in a few key areas.
+Below we break down the Macro Puff’s performance.
+To see how it stacks up to the competition, see our article on the best synthetic insulated jackets.

 A recent trip into the North Cascades—where trailhead temperatures were in the mid teens—gave me the perfect opportunity to put the jacket’s warmth to the test.
 In the end, the Macro Puff was an ideal parking-lot companion that kept me cozy while I was standing still.
 And once I hit the trail, it was more than enough to keep the chill out during short water or food stops.
 However, while it worked well for the majority of the outing, I was left feeling a bit cold during our lunch break.
 Stopping at the top of the pass, where winds were gusting at about 10 mph, the jacket’s thin fabric and boxy cut (which doesn’t do as good of a job as a trim-fitting jacket in heating efficiency) left me retreating behind rocks to block the wind.
 All in all, for true winter temperatures, I prefer a heavyweight down jacket like the Rab Neutrino Pro.
 And in strong winds, I recommend throwing on a hardshell to stay better protected.